Stacey Romberg

 • The decedent’s assets are distributed pursuant to the Will (if any) or the laws of intestate succession (the statutes governing distribution if there’s no Will).

-Although the circumstances of estate administration may vary, probates often involve the following steps:
+Although the circumstances of estate administration may vary, probates often involve the following steps once you have become a client of our firm:

 1. Initial Appointment.
-If there is a Will, the initial appointment (via telephone or in person) should be with the Personal Representative nominated in the Will to administer the estate.
-If there is no Will or the named Personal Representative is unable or unwilling to serve, the appointment should be with the surviving spouse, or other family member or close friend.
+If there is a Will, the initial appointment (via telephone or in person) will be with the Personal Representative nominated in the Will to administer the estate.
+If there is no Will or the named Personal Representative is unable or unwilling to serve, the appointment will be with the surviving spouse, or other family member or close friend.

-For an initial appointment, it is very helpful if you provide:
+For an initial appointment, it is very helpful if you have provided:

 • An original Death Certificate;